 Tell your doctor if you believe that PALEXIA® IR is not helping your condition.
-Your doctor may need to change the dose.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.
 Otherwise your doctor may think it is not working effectively and change your treatment unnecessarily.

 If you become pregnant while you are taking PALEXIA® IR, tell your doctor immediately.